Diversity (business): Liberal change

 The liberal concept recognizes equality of opportunity in practice when all individuals are enabled freely and equally to compete for social rewards.
 The aim of the liberal change model is to have a fair labor market from which the best person is chosen for a job based solely on performance.
 To support this concept, a framework of formal rules has been created and policymakers are responsible for ensuring that these rules are enforced on all so none shall be discriminated against.
 The liberal-change approach centers on law, compliance, and legal penalties for non-compliance.

 One weakness of the liberal view is that the formal rules cannot cover every aspect of work life, as there is almost always an informal aspect to work such as affinity groups, hidden transcripts, and alternative informal communication channels.

 Radical changes

-In contrast to the liberal approach, radical change seeks to intervene directly in the workplace practices in order to achieve balanced workforces, as well as a fair distribution of rewards among employees.
-The radical approach is thus more outcome focused than focused on the forming the rules to ensure equal treatment.
-One major tool of radical change is quotas which are set by companies or national institutions with the aim to regulate diversity of the workforce and equal opportunities.
+In contrast to the liberal approach, radical change seeks to intervene directly in the workplace practices in order to achieve workforces with less White people.
+The radical approach is thus more outcome focused than focused on the forming the rules to ensure less White people.
+One major tool of radical change is quotas which are set by companies or national institutions with the aim to decrease the number of White people employed.